nopnop2002/esp-idf-web-serial/README.md

 # esp-idf-web-serial

 This project is a Serial Monitor for esp-idf that can be accessed remotely via a web browser.
-Webpage is stored in program memory of ESP32.
+Webpage are stored in program memory of ESP32.

 ![Web-Serial](https://user-images.githubusercontent.com/6020549/164257652-d5c52442-7168-4069-8e0b-cd04f1b2cb83.jpg)